godel-club/cardano-node-builder/README.md

 Because the binaries are built locally, you will no longer need to install all of the build dependencies on your remote server.
-The builder checks that dependencies are met on a fresh Ubuntu 20.04 installation.
+The builder checks that dependencies are met on a fresh installation.

 ## Due Diligence